aodl/ALPHA-Vote/README.md

 Now we need to set the main alpha_backend canister neurons (the **known neurons**) to follow the votes of the neurons of this new canister (in addition to all the other pre-existing minor canister neurons).
 You therefore need to be careful to check the current configuration, and then append the new neuron ids to the followees list for each of the 3 known neurons.

 This change will need to go through consensus and team member voting.
 Once the proposals pass, the new canister (and neurons) will become productive participants in the suite of canisters/neurons.

-**TODO adjust this section once the threshold canister setup has been finished.**
+See Utils folder for threshold canister management scripts.

 <details>
 <summary>Configuring αlpha-vote</summary>